 Interviewees' Responses Students' Translation 1 Ngayon kasi ang adolescents of today, sila Adolescents of today are called the yung tinatawag na generation Z. generation Z. 2 Yung generation Z sila yung ipinanganak They are the teenagers born between 1996, between 1996, 1997, 1995 up to yung 1997, 1995 until 2010. susunod pa hanggang 2010 3 Ito rin yung tinatawag na digital natives, It is also called the digital natives who were ipinanganak silang nandun na yung born when technology was already there. technology, hawak na nila.
 4 Nasa loob pa lang ng sinapupunan, nag They are visual generation who from the swipe, nagpipinch na ng anong mga womb are already swiping and pinching screen kumbaga. screen.
-5 Ganoon din sa television, ang gusto nila Even in television, they are into visual. ngayon ay yung visual, everything is Everything is visual to them.
-6 visual.
+5 Ganoon din sa television, ang gusto nila • ngayon ay yung visual, everything is Everything is visual to them. - visual.
 6 Everything should be interactive at Everything is interactive.
 7 nakakakuha ng atensyon nila.
-7 Dahil kung hindi ganoon, they Or else, you will never get their attention 8 immediately loose interest. or immediately they will lose interest.
-0 Kaya sa ibang medium, katulad ng That is why, for example in the internet, as internet nga, they focus their attention and their time. a medium, they focus their attention and their time.
-9 Ganoong mga bagay kasi dun nasasatisfy These are the things they do to satisfy their 7 yung kanilang thirst for visual things, thirst for visual images. images, mga ganoon. unist for visual intages.
-10 Sometimes, we do not know na kung Sometimes we do not know how to handle 10 paano sila i-handle. these kids.
+7 Dahil kung hindi ganoon, they Or else, you will never get their attention 0 immediately loose interest. or immediately they will lose interest.
+8 Kaya sa ibang medium, katulad ng That is why, for example in the internet, as internet nga, they focus their attention and their time. a medium, they focus their attention and their time.
+0 9 Ganoong mga bagay kasi dun nasasatisfy These are the things they do to satisfy their thirst for viewel images yung kanilang thirst for visual things, thirst for visual images.
+10 images, mga ganoon.
+Sometimes we do not know how to handle 10 Sometimes, we do not know na kung Sometimes we do not know how to handle these kids.
+11 paano sila i-handle.
 11 They are too focused sa technology.
 They are too focused on technology.
-11 They are too tocused sa teenhology.
-They are too focused on teenhology.